Punjabi cinema: 1950s–1960s

-Attempts were made to keep Punjabi cinema alive in this period.
-Filmmakers made films like Posti, Do Lachhian and Bhangra with some success but were not able to revive Punjabi cinema.
-Songs from the films would run for months and years on the radio resulting in a long-term audience for the films.
-Post-partition, the trend of comedies continued.
-One of the hit comedies was Mulkh Raj Bhakhri's Bhangra (1958), starring Sundar and Nishi.
+Punjabi cinema faced a decline in this period; films like Posti, Do Lachhian and Bhangra had some success, but were not able to revive Punjabi cinema.
+A long-term audience for these films came as a result of their soundtrack being listened to by audiences years after the films were released.

+During this period, the ongoing trend of comedies continued.
+A hit comedy was Mulkh Raj Bhakhri's Bhangra (1958), starring Sundar and Nishi.
 It was remade by director Mohan Bhakhri as Jatti in 1980 with Mehar Mittal and Aparna Chowdhry, and it was again a commercial success.
 The music from the film was by Hansraj Behl with lyrics by Verma Malik.
-Songs sung by Shamshad and Rafi like "Batti balkay banere utte rakhdi han, rah bhul na jave chann mera" and "Chitte dand hasnon nayion rehnde" were widespread hits.
-Johnny Walker (1957) was a hit.

-The big-budget romantic Punjabi film by director Padam Prakash Maheshwary, Satluj De Kande, was released in 1964.
-This film starred Balraj Sahni, Nishi, Wasti, and Mirza Musharraf, with music by Hansraj Behl.
-This was the only Punjabi film starring Balraj Sahni.
-It was a major hit and earned a National Film Award.
-Satluj de Kande was telecasted three times on the public TV channel Doordarshan in India.
-In 1969 the religious film Nanak Nam Jahaz Hai starring Prithviraj Kapoor, I. S. Johar, Vimmi, Som Dutt, Nishi, Suresh, and David Abraham was released.
-The film was the first really major successful Punjabi film in post-independent India, with a major cultural impact on Punjabi Sikhs at home and abroad, and is credited with the revival of the Punjabi film industry in India.
+In 1964, the romantic film Satluj De Kande, was released; this was the only Punjabi film starring Balraj Sahni.
+It was a major hit earning a National Film Award and was telecasted thrice on the public TV channel Doordarshan in India.

+In 1969, the religious film Nanak Nam Jahaz Hai was released.
+The film was the first successful Punjabi film in post-independent India, with a major cultural impact on Punjabi Sikhs at home and abroad, and is credited with the revival of the Punjabi film industry in India.
 People stood in kilometre-long lines to buy a ticket for the film.